ettubrutesbro/SESEME-System-Alpha/README.md

    Do not start up both before doing this because it will tell the motors to go beyond max since it does not remember its state.

 #Notes
-1. If seedling lights are on and you want them to be off while the seedling program isn't running, just start the program and CTRL-C to kill it.
+1. If seedling lights are on and you want them to be off while the seedling program isn't running, just start the program and CTRL-C after console.log("strip initialized").

 # SOCKETS